philippinespire/pire_cssl_data_processing/spratelloides_delicatulus/README.md

 Port Maricaban (Northern Luzon); PMar=SdA02:Sde-AMar, SdC02:Sde-CHam; higer GC content and subtantially less sequences than MatB

 Potential reasons could be library effects (need to check how populations were prepare) or lot effects.
-Also need to check extraction records.

 ---